FreeForDev/FreeForDev/README.md

 [Vercel](https://vercel.com) - Deploy web projects with the best frontend developer experience and highest end-user performance.

 [Tiiny.host](https://tiiny.host) - Tiiny Host is the simplest way to share your web project.
 Get feedback faster.

+# Icon Fonts

+[Boostrap Icons](https://icons.getbootstrap.com) - Official open source SVG icon library for Bootstrap

+[Font Awesome](https://fontawesome.com) - The world’s most popular and easiest to use icon set just got an upgrade.
+More icons.
+More styles.
+More Options.

+[Heroicons](https://heroicons.com) - Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS.

+[Ionicons](https://ionicons.com/) - Ionicons is an open-sourced and MIT licensed icon pack.

+[Octicons](https://primer.style/octicons) - Your project.
+GitHub's icons.